Writing is mostly rewriting

 For example, I must have been temporarily visited by genius when I revised the section where Jay and his friend Kyle visit a casino in the UP.
 Here, I compare the green velvet covering the poker and pool tables they are visiting that night to the green of the grass of the yards that Jay and Kyle played on as kids.
 Kyle is Jay’s security blanket.
-Jay is riddled with doubts about the purpose of the current road trip and the future he sees beyond that.
-Even if Kyle is not a wonderful person, Jay finds comfort in his presence.
-Kyle’s presence doesn’t help in this part of the novel though, as the old friends are about to get tossed out of the casino.
+Jay is having doubts about the purpose of the current road trip and the future he sees beyond that.
+Even if Kyle is not a wonderful person, Jay finds comfort and reassurance in his presence.
+Kyle’s presence doesn’t help in this part of the novel, as the old friends are about to get tossed out of the casino.